JAGUARAVI/EasyEmbedPages/README.md

 });

 embed.start({
-    channel: message.channel, // the channel in which you want to send the embed
+    channel: message.channel, // the channel in which you want to send the embed, optional
-    person: message.author    // use this if you only allow a specific person to control the reactions });
+    user: message.author    // use this if you only allow a specific person to control the reactions, optional });
 ```